level: A

 1.2.1 Audio-only and Video-only (Pre-recorded)

-Any audio-only content should also be conveyed in text.
-Any video content with no audio track should also be described in text, but could also be described with audio.
+Any audio-only content must also be conveyed in text.
+Any video content with no audio track must also be described in text, but could also be described with audio.

 1.2.2 Captions (Pre-recorded)